Welcome to John F. Kennedy High School

 STUDENT LEADERSHIP: Kennedy also provides a wide variety of opportunities for students to get involved in school.Leadership students do the daily PA announcements.
 Magnet film students update Kennedy once a week with The Morning Show, which is broadcasted on school’s television network and website.
 The Journalism class publishes the school newspaper, known asThe Word, six times a school year.

-ATHLETICS: There are over 850 student athletes that participate in various sports including: football, baseball, basketball, softball, volleyball, soccer, tennis, golf, cheer, drill team, swimming, cross country, and track & field.
+ATHLETICS: There are over 850 student athletes that participate in various sports including: football, baseball, basketball, softball, volleyball, soccer, tennis, golf, cheer, drill team, swimming, water polo, cross country, and track & field.

 SPECIALIZED CLASSES: We have a plethora of specialized instructional programs including: Junior Reserve Officer Training Corps (JROTC), band, architecture, drafting, film, ceramics, digital imaging, Italian, French, AVID, Computer Aided Design (CAD), Microsoft A+ Certification, theater, stage crew, psychology, physiology, business, Health Career Pathways, Medical Terminology, and Academic Decathalon (AcaDeca).

-ADVANCED PLACMENT COURSES: We also offer a wide variety of Advanced Placement (AP) courses including: Calculus, Physics, Art History, Spanish Language, Spanish Literature, Government, World History, English Language and English Literature.
+ADVANCED PLACMENT COURSES: We also offer a wide variety of Advanced Placement (AP) courses including: Biology, Calculus, Chemistry, English Language, English Literature, Environmental Science, Government, Research, Spanish Language, Spanish Literature, Seminar, Statistics, World History, and US History.

 KENNEDY HIGH SCHOOL: A GOOD PLACE TO BE; A GREAT PLACE TO LEARN!